Family Business Loan Program

 Music on Hold

 Music on Hold is one of the City's fun and unique ways of showcasing Austin’s great music—usually in sixty seconds or less.
-Anytime someone calls into the City telephone system and placed on hold, they will be listening to a well-curated playlist of Austin music.
-Music on Hold showcases Austin’s fantastic and diverse music, and it gives our citizens a little something to listen to while waiting.
+Anytime someone calls into the City telephone system and placed on hold, they will be listening to a well-curated and licensed playlist of Austin music.